 - Overall, RA patients who are negative or who have low levels (<0.40 ug/L) have a more favourable outcome.

 One in three RA patients are missed by the sensitivity measures of RF or anti-CCP; 14-3-3η improves diagnostic sensitivity to 81%.
 96% of healthy individuals are negative for 14-3-3η.
 JOINTstat® (14-3-3η) testing improves early RA diagnosis, which along with prompt referral and appropriate treatment can significantly improve patient outcomes.

-- In the United States, 14-3-3η testing has been available through Quest Diagnostics, LabCorp and RDL Reference Laboratory either as a stand-alone test or with RF, anti-CCP and/or other novel markers as RA diagnostic panels.
+- In the United States, 14-3-3η testing has been available through Quest Diagnostics and LabCorp, either as a stand-alone test or with RF, anti-CCP and/or other novel markers as RA diagnostic panels.

 - Maksymowych WP, Naides SJ, Bykerk V, Siminovitch KA, van Schaardenburg D, Boers M, Landewé R, van der Heijde D, Tak PP, Genovese MC, Weinblatt ME, Keystone EC, Zhukov OS, Abolhosn RW, Popov JM, Britsemmer K, van Kuijk AW, Marotta A. Serum 14-3-3η is a Novel Marker that Complements Current Serological Measurements to Enhance Detection of Patients with Rheumatoid Arthritis.
 J Rheumatol.
 2014 Nov;41(11):2104-13.